savoo12/savo/SETUP.md

 This guide will help you set up the CloudNext agency website with proper Cloudflare integrations and GitHub Actions for CI/CD.

+## Current Implementation

+The current implementation includes:

+1. **Static Website**: Next.js static site deployed to Cloudflare Pages
+2. **Google Analytics**: Integrated for tracking user interactions
+3. **Waitlist Form**: Collects email and company information
+4. **GitHub Actions**: CI/CD pipeline for automated deployments
+5. **Simple Function**: Handles waitlist signups (logs data but doesn't store it yet)

-## Setting Up Cloudflare KV Namespaces
+## Future Implementation: Setting Up Cloudflare KV Namespaces

-For the waitlist signup functionality, you'll need to create a KV namespace:
+For permanent storage of waitlist signups, you'll need to create a KV namespace:

 1. Log in to your Cloudflare dashboard
 2. Navigate to "Workers & Pages"